 It’s unbelievable there are so little zucchini recipes on The Green Creator.
 I love zucchini.
 I have it always in my kitchen, because it stays fresh for quite a while.
 It’s so versatile!
-Raw, cooked, baked, spiralized, juiced or as a soup, I love it all.
-If I can make delicious roasted peppers why not marinated zucchini?
+Raw, cooked, baked into muffins, spiralized, juiced or as a soup, I love it all.

 There are so many reasons you want this squash in your kitchen.
-It will add more of everything, more flavor, texture, variety.
+It will add more of everything: more flavor, texture, and variety.

-There is absolutely no need to make zucchini more tasty by letting it soak in a marinade for hours before throwing it on the grill or in the pan or maybe you are pouring a sauce over your zucchini just to get some more flavor into your dish.
+There is absolutely no need to make zucchini more tasty and marinade it for hours before throwing it on the grill or in the pan or maybe you are pouring a sauce over your zucchini just to get some more flavor into your dish.

-Stop thinking like that.
-It’s much more simple than you think.
-Just grilled and marinated, forget about it and when you are back (home) you will not believe how tasty zucchini can be!
+It’s much more simple than that.
+Just grill and marinate, and forget about it and when you are back (home) you will not believe how tasty zucchini can be!

-As my mum always said: a lot of food tastes better the next day, in other words foods often tastes better when it sits a while.
-By this you’re allowing time to combine and increase taste.
-Flavors develop with time.
+As my mom always said: a lot of food tastes better the next day.
+In other words, food often tastes better when it sets a while.
+The flavors get a chance to develop with time.

 Zucchini has never been so full with flavor as with this super quick recipe for marinated zucchini.